-A key property of the model is that bank equity requirements typically increase social welfare, even though they require the banking sector to charge higher lending rates.
-The reason is that a higher equity requirement reduces the size of expected future shortfalls, and thereby reduces the magnitude of bank recapitalizations by the government.
-Banks anticipate such recapitalizations by charging inefficiently low lending rates, which leads to a dynamically inefficient equilibrium with an excessively large capital stock.
-Table 2 illustrates that the capital stock is particularly large (relative to the case where the banking sector is frictionless) if recapitalizations are provided immediately after a shortfall, but is also inefficiently large if recapitalizations are provided with a delay.
-By contrast, during the period in between a shortfall (as before calibrated at S/L=0.01) and a recapitalization, banks charge inefficiently high lending rates so that the capital stock is inefficiently small.
-Raising bank equity requirements in this situation causes lending rates to become even higher, so that social welfare goes down.
+A higher bank equity requirement in the model reduces the size of expected future shortfalls, and thereby increases the probability that depositors can be fully repayed.
+Bank recapitalizations shield depositors from losses as well, but in addition give rise to over-lending and a dynamically inefficient equilibrium with an excessively large capital stock.
+Table 2 illustrates that the capital stock is inefficiently large especially if recapitalizations are provided immediately after a shortfall, but is also inefficiently large if recapitalizations are provided with a delay.
+By contrast, during the period in between a shortfall (as before calibrated at S/L = 0.01) and a recapitalization, banks charge inefficiently high lending rates so that the capital stock is inefficiently small.